jufab/graphql-grpc-helidon/README.md

 GraphQL and gRPC offer a same approach : use a schema and generate resources from description.

-GraphQL is an HTTP protocol with REST definition.
+GraphQL is an HTTP protocol with schema definition.
 So you can access to this resource with any language who accept HTTP request.

 gRPC communicates over his protocol (HTTP/2) and you need to generate your service from the protobuf.